 This will depend on the nature of the problem.
 We will communicate with you as you choose, whether in writing, in a meeting or by telephone.
 We usually aim to complete investigations within two weeks, but it can take longer, especially if files have been archived or are particularly complex, in which case we aim to complete an investigation within eight weeks.
 If we have made an error which is negligent then we are required to refer you to another lawyer and cannot advise you further.
 If this is the case we will say so.

 We hope we can resolve the problem but if we are not able to, we will tell you in writing that this is the case.
 We will internally review any response to a complaint on request, particularly if you do not have the right to complain to the Legal Ombudsman.
-If Sarah Mumford has not already been involved, please ask her to review the matter.
-If she has, then please contact Iain Miller, a member of our Audit Committee.
-Sarah or Iain will then advise you of likely timescales and other relevant information.
+If Duncan Weir has not already been involved, please ask him to review the matter.
+If he has, then please contact Iain Miller, a member of our Audit Committee.
+Duncan or Iain will then advise you of likely timescales and other relevant information.

 What happens if you are still not satisfied?

-If you are still not happy with the outcome you may be able to refer the matter to the independent Legal Ombudsman (LeO) who took over responsibility for certain complaints arising after 6 October 2010 from the Legal Complaints Service.
+If you are still not happy with the outcome you may be able to refer the matter to the independent Legal Ombudsman (LeO).
 You should do so as soon as possible and in any event within six months of our final communication to you about your complaint.
 The LeO's website is www.legalombudsman.org.uk and contains useful information including the criteria for accepting a complaint (broadly, only from individuals and small businesses, charities and similar organisations) and time limits - LeO will accept a complaint six years from the date of the act or omission or three years from when you should have known about the complaint provided that date is not before 6 October 2010.
 The LeO's postal address is: PO Box 6806, Wolverhampton, WV1 9WJ and the telephone number is 0300 555 0333.
 Email enquiries should be sent to email@example.com.